CIS3296SoftwareDesignF21/dbvc/Week3.md

 - Add !roles command to show the available roles on the server
 - Added initilize function and !start command in DBVC class to create categories, channels, and roles after added bot added to the server
 - Updated GitHub Projects board story progress for the week
-- Fixed logging error by adding loggin dependency for real time logging reports during execution
+- Fixed logging error by adding logging dependency for real time logging reports during execution
+- Created 'Users Joins' sequence diagram
+- Generated and published executable binary in new release
+- Updated class diagram with changes
 - Update Week3.md
 ### Lin Li
 - Updated RoleAssignment to be more generalized so that the role IDs will be accessible in any newly created server